OpenSpace/OpenSpace-Docs/content/universe/deep-sky-surveys/sloan-galaxies/index.md

 :::{figure} sloan_afar.png
 :align: left
-:alt: A view of the Sloan Galaxies from the outside, showing the large-scale structure huddled near the sun and a more homogenous view farther out.
+:alt: A view of the Sloan DSS Galaxies from the outside, showing the large-scale structure huddled near the sun and a more homogenous view farther out.

-The Sloan Galaxies from the outside.
+The Sloan DSS Galaxies from the outside.
 The large-scale structure we are used to seeing is more local to the Milky Way, while the data are more homogenous toward the outskirts.
 :::